What age range does the word “toddler” refer to?

 ***BEST BOARD TABLETOP GAMES FOR ADULT PLAYERS: Grab the best board games for adult players in our list collection.
 Board Games For Adults.

 Hoppy Floppy’s Happy Hunt teaches matching and motor skills.
 Kids are instructed to pick up certain items and place them in their baskets to help the bunny find all his carrots.
-This best board game for preschoolers is colorful and engaging for kids and can be played with 2 to 4 children.
+This game is colorful and engaging for kids and can be played with 2 to 4 children.
 Just note that the game may be too long for some younger toddlers.

 Option #6: Funny Faces Puzzles

 These simple and easy to use Funny Faces Puzzles can help teach kids colors, motor skills, and sorting.
 The puzzles are quick to put together and kids can stack items to create silly faces to use as masks for playtime.
 The pieces are soft and large enough for children to play with safely and seem very durable so they won’t break easily.
-Just remember that there is assembly required before children can play with this best family board game for toddlers.
+Just remember that there is assembly required before children can play with this game.

 Option #7: The Ladybug Game

 The Ladybug Game utilizes a kid-friendly game board and several pieces that are big enough for little hands to work with easily.
-This best board game for preschoolers is about helping ladybugs get home without running into a praying mantis that will steal all their aphids.
-This best board game for preschoolers helps teach simple reading and counting and encourages children to follow rules and take turns.
+This game is about helping ladybugs get home without running into a praying mantis that will steal all their aphids.
+This game helps teach simple reading and counting and encourages children to follow rules and take turns.

 Option #8: Magnetic Wooden Fishing Game